thayer11/js-functions-lab/readme.md

 #### Deliverable

-Submit your solution via a pull request on Github to our `homework` repo.
+Push completed homework up to your fork of this repo.

 ## Additional Resources